-The Queen Victoria memorial is a memorial to the Queen who ruled the British Empire (and Canada) for many years in the 1800s.
-It was originally a drinking fountain that included two bronze cups which are not there now.
+The Queen Victoria memorial is a memorial in Stanley Park dedicated to the Queen who ruled the British Empire (and Canada) for many many decades in the 1800s.

 Architect: James Blomfield